flyaway1217/ExAssist/docs/observe.rst

                 assist.step()

     In the code above, we record ``loss`` value for each iteration.
 Method ``step()`` tells ExAssist that the current iteration is finished.
+    ``assis.info`` is dictionary which means you can put anything you want into this variable.
     The ``info`` dictionary is meant to store temporary information about the experiment, like training loss for each epoch or the total number of parameters.
     It is updated once you invoke ``step`` method.
     You can add whatever information you like to ``info``.